AlexCB98/snake-game/README.md

 Some parts were guided by the course, while others were adjusted and organized by me during practice.

+After completing the original project, I revisited it later and added additional features such as a persistent high score system and a restart button.
+Some implementation details were explored and refined with the help of AI as part of the learning process.

 ---

 ## Author